 Beth Israel-St. Luke's HEARTS program: Trauma Treatment

-The Beth Israel-St. Luke’s HEARTS (Healing Emotions and Achieving Resilience to Traumatic Stress ) Program is a new federally funded program at Beth Israel Medical Center (BI) and St. Luke’s-Roosevelt Hospitals that aims to improve the care for children and families who have suffered the effects of trauma.
+The Beth Israel-St. Luke's HEARTS (Healing Emotions and Achieving Resilience to Traumatic Stress ) Program is a new federally funded program at Mount Sinai Beth Israel (BI) and Mount Sinai St. Luke's Roosevelt that aims to improve the care for children and families who have suffered the effects of trauma.
 We know that too many of our patients and their families are touched by trauma in too many ways throughout their lives.
 Our goal is to provide screenings, assessments, treatments and community outreach and education about trauma.
 Treatments include: ARC: Attachment, Self-Regulation, and Competence (Ages 5-18) and CPP: Child Parent Psychotherapy (Ages 0-5).
 We are also working with the Hunter College School of Social Work and Fordham University School of Social Work to provide training and ARC treatment.
-As part of the grant award, the BI-SLR HEARTS Program joins the National Child Traumatic Stress Network (NCTSN) whose mission is to improve the quality, effectiveness and availability of services for children and families who experience traumatic events.
+As part of the grant award, the BI-Mount Sinai St. Luke's Roosevelt HEARTS Program joins the National Child Traumatic Stress Network (NCTSN) whose mission is to improve the quality, effectiveness and availability of services for children and families who experience traumatic events.

 In order to obtain any services at the Outpatient Department, please call 212-523-3082 to schedule an appointment